- New Recipes

 One of the all-time favorites at Olive Garden is the Italian salad dressing served on the bottomless house salad that comes with every meal.
 The dressing was so popular that the chain sells the dressing by the bottle "to go."
 You won't need to buy a bottle, though.
-With our Olive Garden Italian salad dressing recipe you can make your own version that tastes just like the original, and it's way cheaper.
+With my Olive Garden Italian salad dressing recipe you can make your own version that tastes just like the original, and it's way cheaper.

 Source: Top Secret Restaurant Recipes by Todd Wilbur.